This documentation is almost identical to what we have on RapidAPI.

 senderIP) only IPv4 is supported.
 IPv6 will be ignored.

 Scoreparameter value ranges from 0 to 6.
-A value 3 or above can be considered spam.
+A value 3 or higher can be considered spam.

-- Make async HTTP request instead of sync since the system check
+- Make async HTTP request instead of sync as the system check

-senderIPagainst multiple blacklisted IPs lists until it finds it.
+senderIPagainst multiple blocklisted IPs lists until it finds it.
+The latency is low tho (currently 565ms).

 senderIP, they are by default blocked.